mdsecresearch/BurpSuiteSharpener/README.md

 * Alt + Any Mouse Click works on empty parts of the tabs which do not contain any text
 * Use the `Debug` option in `Global Settings` if you are reporting a bug or if you want to see what is happening
 * Check the [extension's GitHub repository](https://github.com/mdsecresearch/BurpSuiteSharpener) rather than BApp Store for the latest updates
-* A sample of icons and the latest releases should also be accessible in the `/release` directory
+* A sample of icons should also be accessible in the `/` directory

 ![images/img.png](images/img.png)